SamuelKinshuck/pdf_breakdown/replit.md

 - **Framework**: React 19 with TypeScript for type safety and modern development
 - **Styling**: Tailwind CSS for utility-first styling with custom color scheme
 - **Forms**: React Hook Form for efficient form state management and validation
-- **HTTP Client**: Axios for API communication with the backend
+- **HTTP Client**: Axios for API requests (with native fetch for new prompt features)
 - **Build Tool**: Create React App for development and build pipeline
-- **Configuration**: Dynamic backend URL detection via `config.js` based on environment
+- **Configuration**:
+  - Centralized API configuration via `src/apiConfig.ts` module
+  - CRA development proxy pointing to `http://localhost:8000`
+  - Fallback config.js in public folder for backwards compatibility
+  - Environment variable support via REACT_APP_API_BASE

 The frontend follows a component-based architecture with a main DocumentProcessorForm component handling file uploads and AI processing configuration.
+All components import `BACKEND_URL` from the centralized apiConfig module rather than relying on window globals, ensuring consistent API communication across all deployment scenarios.
 The UI uses a custom color scheme with dark grey primary colors and light blue accents.

 ### Backend Architecture
 - **Framework**: Flask as a lightweight web framework for Python